marcklefter/react18-datafetching/README.md

     npm start

 ### Github token
-Create a Github personal access token (PAT) and add it in the `fetchResource` method to enable authorized calls to the Github API.
+Create a Github personal access token (PAT) and add it in the `fetchResource` method (see `src/util.js`) to enable authorized calls to the Github API.